Mint Chutney Recipe (2 Easy Ways) | Green Chutney with Curd & Without Curd

 - 1-2 tablespoons water (adjust for consistency)

-πΏ How to Make Mint Chutney step -by-step Instructions:
+🌿 How to make Mint Chutney step -by-step Recipe:

-- In a blender or food processor, add the mint leaves, coriander leaves, green chilies, onion, garlic, ginger, lemon juice, roasted cumin powder, chaat masala, and salt.
+In a blender or food processor, add the mint leaves, coriander leaves, green chilies, onion, garlic, ginger, lemon juice, roasted cumin powder, chaat masala, and salt Add 1-2 tablespoons of water to help with the blending process.Step 3: Blend Until Smooth:

 - Transfer the chutney to a serving bowl.
 Serve immediately with your favorite snacks, appetizers, or meals.